-Having a high level of phosphate — or phosphorous — in your blood is known as hyperphosphatemia.
-Phosphate is an electrolyte, which is an electrically charged substance that contains the mineral phosphorous.
+Having a high level of phosphate — or phosphorus — in your blood is known as hyperphosphatemia.
+Phosphate is an electrolyte, which is an electrically charged substance that contains the mineral phosphorus.

 Your body needs some phosphate to strengthen your bones and teeth, produce energy, and build cell membranes.
 Yet in larger-than-normal amounts, phosphate can cause bone and muscle problems and increase your risk for heart attacks and strokes.

 Most people with high phosphate levels don’t have symptoms.
 In some people with chronic kidney disease, high phosphate levels cause calcium levels in the blood to drop.

 - itchy skin

 Most people get about 800 to 1,200 milligrams (mg) of phosphorus daily from foods like red meat, dairy, chicken, fish, and fortified cereal.
 In the body, phosphate is found in the bones and teeth, inside the cells, and in much smaller amounts in the blood.

 Your kidneys help remove extra phosphate from your body to keep the levels in balance.
 When your kidneys are damaged, your body can’t remove phosphate from your blood quickly enough.
 This can lead to chronically elevated levels of phosphate.

 Your blood phosphate level can also rise abruptly if you receive a phosphorus-containing laxative as preparation for a colonoscopy.